sneha-builds/sneha-builds/README.md

 **Computer Science Graduate | Full-Stack Builder | Always learning | Avid reader**

-I'm a developer based in Pune, focused on building functional web applications, full stack, exploring data science and also learning new stack every other day.
+I'm a developer based in Pune, focused on building functional web applications, full stack and also learning new stack every other day.

 ### Tech Stack